castagnoNicole/404-blog-not-found/_posts/2025-05-30-vehicles-security.md

 - China’s GB 44495-2024: A prescriptive standard mandating 27 specific tests for vehicles.
 “It’s like R155 on steroids—granular, but still limited to certain vehicle classes.”

 ## The Automotive Threat Matrix
-Auto-ISAC’s Automotive Threat Matrix (ATM)—modeled after MITRE ATT&CK—provides a common language for classifying vehicle-specific attacks.
-Upstream’s AutoThreat®PRO leverages ATM to:
+Auto-ISAC’s Automotive Threat Matrix (ATM) — think MITRE ATT&CK for cars — is changing the game.
+Upstream’s AutoThreat®PRO uses ATM to:
-- Map dark web chatter to real-world attack techniques (e.g., EV charger API exploits).
+- Link dark web chatter (like forums discussing CAN BUS exploits) to real-world attack techniques.
-- Link findings to R155 Annex 5 requirements, streamlining compliance.
+- Map findings directly to R155’s Annex 5 requirements, turning threat intel into compliance gold.

-Marco highlighted a case where ATM helped trace a ransomware attack on a temperature sensor supplier to vulnerabilities in CAN BUS protocols.
+> ATM helped trace a ransomware attack on a temperature sensor supplier back to vulnerabilities in a 20-year-old CAN BUS protocol.

 ## Remote Attacks & EV Charger Exploits
 Marco shared sobering stats from Upstream’s 2024 report: